 Financial Aid Suspension

 Financial aid suspension occurs when the SAP standards are not met for two consecutive semesters.
 Notification of suspension status includes verbal, postal mail, or email.
 While on suspension, students will not receive financial aid.
+Students can appeal their financial aid status; see Appeal Process below.
 The student is responsible for payment of courses.